DaLuSt/DSLS-Programming1/Final_Assignment/Readme.md

 ## Getting started
 * * *
-To see the results run the Prog1_Final_Assignment.ipynbnotebook from top to bottom.
+To see the results run the Prog1_Final_Assignment.ipynb notebook from top to bottom.

 Open the jupyter notebook
 run all code